 Thanks to diligent research, we can now dispel many of the myths that have been built up around the most famous Pirate of all time, known by the dread moniker of Blackbeard.

-- Blackbeard was not born in 1680.
+- Blackbeard may not have been born in 1680.
 Although books have been written that frequently rehash information that was originally published in “Capt.
-Johnson’s” General History, there is no solid evidence that Blackbeard was as old as 38 when he was killed.
-He was more likely in his late twenties or early 30s and had been pirating for only about one or two years when his career was ended by Lt.
+Johnson’s” General History, there is no solid evidence that Blackbeard was 38 when he was killed.
+He could have been in his late twenties or early 30s when his career was ended by Lt.
 Robert Maynard at Ocracoke Inlet.
-Oddly, most images depict Blackbeard as closer to 40 or 50, rather than as the young man he more than likely was.
+Oddly, even if he was 38, most images depict Blackbeard as closer to 50 or so, rather than as the young man he more than likely was.

 - Blackbeard was not a particularly brutal or skilled fighter. — It appears our favorite pirate relied on a carefully-cultivated reputation to cause adversaries to shake in their boots.
 It may come as a shock, but it’s true.
 In fact, other than A General History, which we now know is not entirely reliable as a historical reference book, the actual government records from the Golden Age of Piracy — both of the American colonies, as well as in England — point to only one incident during which Blackbeard actually got into a physical altercation with someone, a man named William Bell.
 And it was in the middle of the night on the Pamlico River.
 And he ended up having to call over men from his own periauger to assist him in his struggle with the man.
 And somehow, Blackbeard broke his sword while beating the man with it.
 (What was he doing?
 Slapping him?)
 Hmm… So as not to completely demolish Blackbeard’s reputation as a pirate, we do need to acknowledge that he ended up stealing a few items from the man before leaving Bell and his two passengers stranded in the middle of the river without oars or sail (which Blackbeard allegedly threw into the water).
 The items he took included: